 Type "help" for help.

--- In this example, 1000 plans are stored in the pgpro_multiplan_storage view
+-- In this example, 1000 frozen plans are stored in the pgpro_multiplan_storage view

 postgres=# select count(*) from pgpro_multiplan_storage;